If there was a Goddess of cakes, she’d be Viennese. And her temple would be a Konditorei in Vienna.

 - The decor might be somewhat less austere, the ceilings lower, the tables a touch closer together

-- It may be part of a group; the classic coffee houses are all standalone locations, while a Konditorei business may have several branches
+- It may be part of a chain; the classic coffee houses tend to be standalone locations, while a Konditorei business may have several branches

 Which Konditorei should you try?